VectifyAI/pageindex-mcp/README.md

 1. The MCP client will automatically handle the OAuth flow
 2. You'll be redirected to authorize the application in your browser
 3. Authentication tokens are managed by the MCP client
-4. Automatic token refresh is handled by the server

 **For clients that don't support HTTP MCP servers:**